jamesponddotco/imgdiet-go/README.md

 provide an easy-to-use, lightweight, and idiomatic way to reduce image size without significant loss of quality.

-> **Note**: Only PNG and JPG images are supported at the moment.
-Support
+> **Note**: Only PNG, GIF, and JPG images are supported at the moment.
-> for more image formats is expected to be added soon.
-[Patches are
+> Support for more image formats is expected to be added in the future.
+> [Patches are
 > welcome](https://lists.sr.ht/~jamesponddotco/imgdiet-devel).

 ## Prerequisites